 Statute of Repose

-During November 2019, in a 4-3 ruling, the Supreme Court of Pennsylvania held that a seven-year statute of repose for medical malpractice, was unconstitutional.
-The statute was passed as part of a 2002 law designed to improve access to health care.
+During November 2019, in a 4-to-3 ruling, the Supreme Court of Pennsylvania held that a seven-year statute of repose for medical malpractice, was unconstitutional.
+The statute originally was passed as part of a 2002 law designed to improve access to health care.
 The majority found the statute of repose violated the right of access to the courts and had no substantial relationship to the legislative goal of controlling malpractice insurance costs and premiums.
+HAP is working with other stakeholders to craft legislation which will remedy this court-created gap in the law.